LanaDataaa/spotify-music-analysis/README.md

 ## 🎯 Key Questions Explored

 1. **What makes a song popular?** - Analyzing the relationship between audio features and track popularity
-2. **How have musical tastes evolved?** - Tracking changes in musical characteristics across decades
-3. **What's the perfect song formula?** - Finding optimal combinations of tempo, duration, and energy
+2. **What's the perfect song formula?** - Finding optimal combinations of tempo, duration, and energy

 ## 📊 Key Findings